Powered by ProofFactor - Social Proof Notifications

 It depends on your concentration span, but most people find that 25–50-minute sessions with 5–10-minute breaks work best.
 The key thing is to stop before your focus drops and return with fresh eyes.

 Don’t panic.
-Go over your key points using quick tools like flashcards or sticky notes, focus on understanding rather than memorizing, and remind yourself that stress can make your brain freeze temporarily; it doesn’t mean you’re unprepared.
+Go over your key points using quick tools like flashcards or sticky notes, focus on the concepts rather than memorizing, and remind yourself that stress can make your brain freeze temporarily; it doesn’t mean you’re unprepared.

 5/5 – (19 votes)